LLNL/SNLS/README.md

 Solvers currently in the library:
   * `SNLSTrDlDenseG` Dogleg approximation to the trust-region sub-problem for multi-dimensional nonlinear systems of equations.
 This method reduces to a Newton-Raphson approach near the solution.
 These methods are sometimes described as "restricted step" approaches instead of trust-region approaches.
 See, for example, [Practical Methods of Optimization](https://doi.org/10.1002/9781118723203).
 As compared to general trust-region approaches in scalar minimization, the approach here for solving non-linear systems amounts to assuming that the Hessian matrix can be approximated using information from the Jacobian of the system.
+  * `SNLSTrDlDenseG_Batch` a batch version of `SNLSTrDlDenseG` that is only available if the library is compiled with the `-DUSE_BATCH_SOLVERS=On` cmake option.
+It makes use of the RAJA Performance Suite to abstract away the complexity of memory management and execution strategies of forall loops.
+The `test/SNLS_batch_testdriver.cc` provides an example of how this solver, the memory manager, and forall abstraction layer can be used to solve a modified Broyden Tridiagonal Problem.
   * `NewtonBB` Simple 1D Newton solver with a fallback to bisection.
 If the zero of the function can be bounded then this solver can return a result even if the function is badly behaved.

 BUILDING